meinai-otoko/CST8913/Lab 1.md

 ## Company’s Motivators for Migration to the Cloud

-Del Monte Foods Inc. migrated to Microsoft Azure to address several key issues with their previous cloud infrastructure, including high costs, complexity, and performance bottlenecks.
+Del Monte Foods Inc. migrated to Microsoft Azure to solve several key issues with their previous cloud infrastructure, including high costs, complexity, and performance.
 The main motivators were:
 - **Cost Reduction:** Lowering expensive and complicated maintenance.
 - **Performance Improvement:** Overcoming performance issues and scalability limitations.
 - **Enhanced Security:** Addressing rising cyber threats and compliance needs.